belindaxu/learngit2/readme5.txt

-Add new line at head of file.
 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-Add new line at end of file.